Can You Carry a Loaded Gun in Your Car in Arizona?

 Even if you don’t have a firearm in the car, it’s crucial that you remain calm—don’t make any sudden movements when you’re pulled over.
 Reaching into the glove compartment without warning could be misinterpreted as reaching for a gun, which will escalate the situation.

-Scottsdale, AZ Criminal Defense Lawyer
+Scottsdale, AZ Criminal Defense Law Firm

 Arizona gun laws may not be very strict, but violations are harshly punished.
-If you get charged with a crime involving a firearm, you’ll need an experienced criminal defense attorney on your side.
+If you get charged with a crime involving a firearm, you’ll need an experienced criminal defense lawyer on your side.
 We’ll help you protect your rights and fight for the best outcome for your case.
 Call us today at 480-481-0616 to schedule a free consultation.

 Images used under creative commons license – commercial use (6/28/2023).
 Photo by Tom Def on Unsplash